Maurice Hinchey: 1938 – 2017. New York’s Most Accomplished Environmental Legislator

 The photo below was taken a couple of years before I joined the staff of Maurice’s Assembly Environmental Conservation Committee.
 He is welcoming to the Assembly Chamber the newly-elected Mary Rose McGee, who served from 1977-1978.
 Standing to her left is George Hochbrueckner, who served from 1975-1984.
 It is one of the great joys of my career that I often took the seat next to Maurice during the legislative session.
 Assemblyman Bob Connor, who was later assigned that spot after Ms. McGee left, usually kept to the Assembly lounge because he did not like to wear a jacket and tie, which were required on the floor.
 Maurice often flagged me to come down and sit in Bob’s place.

 In that grand room, I was infected by Maurice’s almost boyish enthusiasm for his place at the center of democracy.
 It made me want to run for state office.
 I enjoyed watching him debate.
 He was quick on his feet; not all lawmakers are.
-Once, when one of his bills was up, Republican member stood to contend absurdly that the proposed law would authorize a state agency to seize private property on its own authority.
+Once, when one of Maurice’s bills was up, a Republican member stood to contend absurdly that the proposed law would authorize a state agency to seize private property on its own authority.
 “Isn’t it conceivable, Mr. Hinchey,” he began, and then made his crazy case.
-“Of course, it’s conceivable,” said Maurice (the remark prompted puzzled looks all around from his Democratic colleagues) and then, without missing a beat, “Somehow, you just managed to conceive of it.”
+“Of course, it’s conceivable,” said Maurice.
+Such an admission was not his style but then, without missing a beat, “Somehow, you just managed to conceive of it.”
 The laughter in the Chamber on both sides of the aisle ended the debate.

 When environmentalists agreed with him too readily he would sometimes grow irritated, and wisely so.
 We once called a meeting of local officials and environmental groups to discuss an erosion control bill Maurice was sponsoring.
 It was a companion to the Coastal Zone Management Act, which was laboring for support at the time.
 Mario Cuomo, then N.Y.
 Secretary of State, had become a vocal opponent of the coastal initiatives because of their possible curbs on local authority.
 During the meeting, the officials excoriated the erosion bill while the environmentalists enthused over Maurice’s support of it.
 Later Maurice told the environmental groups they should have been fighting him for a stricter bill.
 “You don’t always make things easier by agreeing with me,” he said.